Kode-with-Karan/DevOS/README.md

 Invoke-RestMethod -Method Post -Uri http://localhost:8000/generate-plan -ContentType "application/json" -Body '{"prompt":"Create a Django ecommerce site with React frontend"}'
 ```

-Execute the plan from the UI: Generate → Execute → pick a folder → watch the Logs.
+Execute the plan from the UI: Generate → Execute → pick a folder → watch the logs.

 If target folder is non-empty and the scaffolder needs an empty directory, DevOS creates a subfolder `<project_name>` and runs the scaffolder there to avoid conflicts.